Veselka: Other locations

-Little Veselka
+In operation

+Veselka Grand Central opened October 2023 in the Grand Central Terminal Dining Concourse.

+Closed

 Little Veselka, located in First Park, was a concession of the New York City Department of Parks and Recreation.
 It was operated by Veselka and offered a limited menu – primarily sandwiches named for famous Ukrainians and select others, including; Andy Warhol (the Andy Warhola), Leon Trotsky, Rinat Akhmetov, Milla Jovovich and Leonid Stadnik.
 It closed in 2011.